thenexthub/Codira/docs/ErrorHandlingRationale.md

     remaining use case is "escaping", where an unexpected implementation of an API that was not designed to throw finds itself needing to.
--   Objective-C and C++ exceptions are a legitimate interoperation problem on any conceivable platform Swift targets.
-Swift must have some sort of long-term answer for them.
+-   Objective-C and C++ exceptions are a legitimate interoperation problem on any conceivable platform Codira targets.
+Codira must have some sort of long-term answer for them.

 These reasons don't override the problems with universal errors.
 It is